sky-uk/ruby-bootcamp/exercises/cucumber/readme.md

 - Destroy a picture
 - Create a new picture

-The hello_app is a basic rails app that uses [Cucumber-Rails](https://github.com/cucumber/cucumber-rails).
+The hello_app is a basic Rails app that uses [Cucumber-Rails](https://github.com/cucumber/cucumber-rails).

 You can use bundler to install all the gems required by hello_app.
 See: [Rails Tutorial](https://www.railstutorial.org/book/beginning#sec-the_hello_application)

-For an example of a feature file, see [cucumber/hello_app/features/example.feature].
+For an example of a feature file, see [cucumber/hello_app/features/example.feature](https://github.com/sky-uk/ruby-bootcamp/blob/cucumber-exercise/exercises/cucumber/hello_app/features/example.feature).
 This is using:
 - Cucumber to link the feature files to the step definitions
-- Capybara to inspect the page (rails has inbuilt support for this)
+- [Capybara](http://jnicklas.github.io/capybara/) to inspect the page (Rails has inbuilt support for this)
 - Rspec for expectations

 See if you can improve the final step!

-### Running the rails app
+### Running the Rails app

 Run: